immutant/immutant/docs/guides/migration.md

 exception bubbles out of the handler, the message will be queued for redelivery.
 But the rollback of the tx has no relationship to redelivery, which is only triggered by the exception.

+Messaging connections, now called contexts, are no longer XA by default, so you must set the :xa option to true when you create your own contexts to pass to the messaging functions.
+If you don't pass your own contexts, those functions will create an XA capable context only if within an active transaction as defined by the scoping macros.

+The `immutant.xa/datasource` function has been removed, as it would be impractical to support it outside of the app server.
+It's still possible to include SQL datasources within an XA transaction inside WildFly by configuring them there and referring to them by JNDI name.
+It is also possible to manipulate a non-XA SQL datasource within an XA transaction as long as 1) it's the only non-XA resource and 2) it is operated on last.
+This "trick" relies on an exception being thrown if the datasource operation fails, hence causing the other XA participants, e.g. messaging destinations or caches, to roll back.

+## immutant.xa.transaction -> immutant.transactions.scope

+All the scope macros, analogous to the JEE Transaction attribute annotations, have been moved to `immutant.transactions.scope`.
+The `immutant.transactions/transaction` macro is an alias for `immutant.transactions.scope/required`, just as in Immutant 1.x.